Course Catalog 2024-2025

 ENG 201 The English Literary Tradition II (4 Credits)

-In this course we journey from the Romantics to the Victorians to the Modernists, reading a wide variety of poetry, plays, and novels from the nineteenth century to the twenty-first.
-We read some of the most important, strange, beautiful, and complex texts of the English literary tradition, while considering the formations and deformations of that tradition, with its inclusions and exclusions, its riches and its costs, its ceaseless attention to and radical deviations from what is past or passing, or to come.
+This course journeys from the Romantics to the Victorians to the Modernists, reading a wide variety of poetry, plays and novels from the nineteenth century to the twenty-first.
+Students read some of the most important, strange, beautiful and complex texts of the English literary tradition, while considering the formations and deformations of that tradition, with its inclusions and exclusions, its riches and its costs, its ceaseless attention to and radical deviations from what is past or passing, or to come.
 Authors may include Blake, Conrad, Dickens, Eliot, Equiano, Keats, Joyce, Rossetti, Tennyson, Walcott, Wilde, Woolf, and Wordsworth.
 WI {L}

 Fall, Spring, Variable